Improved analytical modeling of the non-linear power spectrum in modified gravity cosmologies: Results

 In the previous section, we have shown that when HM is applied to model the PS amplitude, it offers limited accuracy, and is comparable to what can be achieved for the standard \lcdm{}.
 In this section, we will demonstrate that we can build a much more accurate PS model for MG.
 This can be realized when we apply HM to estimate the fractional departure from the \lcdm{} baseline, rather than trying to predict the absolute amplitude of PS alone.

-Our starting point will be the ratio of the power spectra:
+Our starting point will be the generic ratio of the MG to \lcdm{} power spectra:

+Here, both numerator and denominator are general terms for MG and \lcdm{} PS respectively.
 By modeling this ratio, rather than the MG PS itself, we can benefit from a number of properties, namely: (i) the dependence on the background cosmological parameters (such as $\Omega_m$, $H_0$, or $\sigma_8$) should cancel out from the ratio to the leading order; and (ii) the scale of significant departure from \lcdm{} (\ie{} from $\Upsilon=1$) is naturally determined in terms of the \lcdm{} baseline, rather than some arbitrary non-linear amplitude or scale.

 In \cref{fig:rato_pk_sim_hm}, we compare the ratios $\Upsilon(k)$ estimated from \elephant{} simulations (solid line), linear theory (dotted line), and HM (dashed line), for both $f(R)$ (left panels), and nDGP (right panels), at $z=0$ (top panel) and $z=0.5$ (bottom panel).
 Naturally, both the simulation and HM results for $\Upsilon(k)$ are expected to match the linear theory prediction at large scales for both models.
 As we approach smaller scales, the departure from linear predictions increases (namely, linear theory runs away for $f(R)$ and stays constant for nDGP), and trends peculiar to each model emerge.
 This is a well-known result, which highlights the fact that these family of MG models usually exhibits an increased degree of non-linearity of the density field, owing to both the fifth force and their respective screening mechanisms \citep{nonlinear_pk_koyama,fR_gravity_theories,screening_review, MG_GADGET_2013,Oyaizu_2008_2, Schmidt_2009_ndgp,vel_mat_ps_fR}.
 For $f(R)$ gravity models, PS approaches \lcdm{} on the large-scales, and we see a monotonic increase in the ratio with $k$ (although slower than what the linear theory would predict).
 Whereas, for nDGP, $\Upsilon(k)$ enhancement is maximum at the intermediate scales, and this enhancement decreases for large $k$.